 “And then suddenly in a burst of clarity I could see!
 The room and everyone in it now completely visible.
 I could hear a heartbeat.
 Tears came to my eyes as I was awash in the feeling of being a human.”
 Bernie Jungle, audience feedback from the Headlands Center for the Arts

-- Perlman Teaching Museum at Carleton College, January 13- February 23, 2017.
+- Perlman Teaching Museum at Carleton College, Minnesota, January 13- February 23, 2017.
 Curator Sandra Teitge gave a talk “On Dance Constructions, Plastic, and Public Collections – female minds & bodies in museums”

 - Headlands Center for the Arts, May 2016

 Support for this project comes from Carleton College, the Foundation for Contemporary Arts, and Alumni New Works grant and residency from the Headlands Center for the Arts, and an Arts Activity Grant from the Metropolitan Regional Arts Council, Creative New Zealand, Wellington City Arts Council, Atamira Dance Company.